silky/chrisdone-homepage/posts/identity-monad.markdown

 **Update:** Got the link!
   [The Trivial Monad](http://blog.sigfpe.com/2007/04/trivial-monad.html).
 Thanks, John.
-Naturally, all interesting haskell things eventually lead back to Dan Piponi.
+Naturally, all interesting Haskell things eventually lead back to Dan Piponi.

 I heard about this from John Wiegley a while ago, but every time I